theupdateframework/taps/tap8.md

 ## Client workflow

-A client who wants to install foo now fetches Alice's targets file, and during verification looks for a file named `foo.rotate.ID.PREV`, ID and PREV are explained above using Alice's old keyid.
+A client who wants to install foo now fetches Alice's targets file, and during verification looks for a file named `foo.rotate.ID.PREV` in the rotate folder, ID and PREV are explained above using Alice's old keyid.
 The client sees the file, fetches it and verifies this rotate file using the public key from the delegation.
 The client then looks for a rotate file with the new keyid, repeating until there is no matching rotate file to ensure up to date key information.
 This